 Instructor: Simeon Hutner

 Simeon Hutner is a film editor, director, and producer with twenty-five years of film and television credits, including works shown at Sundance, Tribeca, SXSW, Telluride and many other film festivals, as well as on HBO, BBC, Bravo, A&E and PBS.
-He is currently editing a feature documentary for HBO about the Iranian artist Nikzad Nodjoumi.
-He recently completed editing and producing Radioactive: The Women of Three Mile Island, about the continuing impact of the 1979 nuclear disaster.
-He was an editor for 16 and Recovering, a four-part 2020 MTV documentary series about a recovery high school near Boston; the series won a Robert F. Kennedy Journalism Award.
+He is currently editing a documentary directed by renowned casting director Heidi Levitt about her husband’s diagnosis with early onset Alzheimer’s disease.
+He recently edited the HBO film Revolution on Canvas, about the Iranian artist Nikzad Nodjoumi, which premiered at the Tribeca Film Festival in 2023.
+Previously, he edited and produced the award winning film, Radioactive: The Women of Three Mile Island, about the continuing impact of the 1979 nuclear disaster on the lives of four local mothers, a lawyer and a journalist.
+He was also an editor for 16 and Recovering, a four-part 2020 MTV documentary series about a recovery high school near Boston; the series won a Robert F. Kennedy Journalism Award.